Sabilly05/MachineLearning/README.md

 # MachineLearning
-# This Repositories for my Machine Learning Task.
+# This Repositories for my Machine Learning Task for the First Week.